arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Container Service (ECS).md

 ## Scaling ECS Tasks using EventBridge
 - You can use EventBridge (CloudWatch Events) to run Amazon ECS tasks when certain AWS events occur.
 - Ex: set up a CloudWatch Events rule that runs an Amazon ECS task whenever a file is uploaded to an S3 bucket.
 You can also declare a reduced number of ECS tasks whenever a file is deleted from the S3 bucket.

+## Troubleshooting Steps
+-   Verify that the Docker daemon is running on the container instance.
+-   Verify that the Docker Container daemon is running on the container instance.
+-   Verify that the container agent is running on the container instance.
+-   Verify that the IAM instance profile has the necessary permissions.